-Since joining Edinburgh Law School in May 2007, Lindsay has developed programmes of study support for all on-course LLB students and continues to work with colleagues in the School and university - as well as members of the profession - to ensure the experience of all Edinburgh LLB students is as good as it can be.
+Since joining Edinburgh Law School in May 2007, Lindsay has developed programmes of study support for all on-course LLB students and continues to work with colleagues (students and staff) in the School and university - as well as members of the profession - to ensure the experience of all Edinburgh LLB students is as good as it can be.

 Widening Participation (WP)

 The University is committed to equality of opportunity and to admit students from all backgrounds with the ability and potential to benefit from, and succeed in, its undergraduate programmes of study.
 Edinburgh Law School has a wide-ranging programme of widening participation activity from Primary School to final years of Secondary School and beyond.
 We work as part of the Access to the Professions (with Reach: Scotland) team and run workshops in support of most WP initiatives the university runs or is involved with.